NSHipster/articles/2019-05-06-image-resizing.md

 Now,
-few apps would ever try to load an image this large... but it's not _too_ far off from some of the assets I've gotten back from design.
+few apps would ever try to load an image this large... but it's not _too_ far off from some of the assets I've gotten back from designer.
-_(Seriously, a 10MB PNG of a color gradient?)_
+_(Seriously, a 3MB PNG for a color gradient?)_
 So with that in mind,
 let's take a look at the various ways that you can go about resizing and downsampling images.